 - It is estimated that one Bitcoin transaction is equivalent to several hundred of thousands of VISA transactions.

 - In November 2021, Swedish financial and environmental regulators called for a ban on Bitcoin mining in Europe in order to hit goals set in the Paris climate agreement.

-How Bitcoin Miners Are Trying to Find Solutions & Change the Narrative
+How Bitcoin Miners Are Trying to Find Greener Solutions

 Bitcoin miners are well aware of the energy concerns surrounding Bitcoin and are looking to find solutions.
 Energy consumption is a primary area of interest for the Bitcoin Mining Council — an open forum of miners committed to transparency, best practices and upholding the network’s core values.
 Their proposed response?
 Committing to transparency and to using more renewable energy sources.